drts01/notes/stackedit/jobs/LinkedIn.md

 #### Results

-- Internal SIG on shipping code (
+- Internal SIG on shipping code
+   (w/ longterm goal of defining practices and tools for the entire SDLC)
+   - Reduce silos and

 #### Challenges